perandersson/glmock/README.md

 ### What can be expected by this framework?

 This framework is not a complete TDD framework.
-This library only supplies functionality which gives you the power to mock OpenGL calls.
+This library only supplies functionality that gives you the power to mock OpenGL calls.
 If you are interested in a TDD framework for C++ then I would recommend:

 http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/index.html

-Or if you are feeling really adventurous - you can try to understand/decrypt/parse my own TDD framework that I developed for my game engine:
+Or if you are feeling really adventurous - you can try to understand/decrypt/parse my own TDD framework that I developed for my own game engine:

 https://github.com/perandersson/playstate